MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/adapter-siebel/metadata-and-the-wcf-service-model-with-siebel.md

   For help in understanding the structure of this generated code, see "Understanding Generated Client Code" at [http://go.microsoft.com/fwlink/?LinkId=98365](http://go.microsoft.com/fwlink/?LinkId=98365).
 This topic specifically describes code that svcutil.exe generates, but its content is also applicable to the code that the [!INCLUDE[addadapterservrefshort](../../includes/addadapterservrefshort-md.md)] generates.

-  For information about how to generate a WCF client class for target operations and about the differences between svcutil.exe and the [!INCLUDE[addadapterservrefshort](../../includes/addadapterservrefshort-md.md)], see [Generate a WCF Client or a WCF service contract for for Siebel solution Artifacts](../../adapters-and-accelerators/adapter-siebel/generate-a-wcf-client-or-a-wcf-service-contract-for-siebel-solution-artifacts.md)
+  For information about how to generate a WCF client class for target operations and about the differences between svcutil.exe and the [!INCLUDE[addadapterservrefshort](../../includes/addadapterservrefshort-md.md)], see [Generate a WCF Client or a WCF service contract for Siebel solution Artifacts](../../adapters-and-accelerators/adapter-siebel/generate-a-wcf-client-or-a-wcf-service-contract-for-siebel-solution-artifacts.md)

 ## See Also
  [Develop Siebel applications using the WCF Service Model](../../adapters-and-accelerators/adapter-siebel/develop-siebel-applications-using-the-wcf-service-model.md)